-What are the Occupational Health and Safety (OH&S) risks?
+What are the Occupational Health and Safety (OHES) risks?

 Waterwatch groups have a number of identified Occupational Health and Safety (OH&S) risks.
-NSW Waterwatch is committed to reducing risks to participants in community monitoring and has developed a comprehensive OH&S policy.
+NSW Waterwatch is committed to reducing risks to students involved in community monitoring and has developed a comprehensive OH&S policy.
+This policy is provided in Section 10.